Bruce Furniss

-Bruce MacFarlane Furniss (born May 27, 1957) is an American former competition swimmer, Olympic gold medalist, and former world record-holder in four events.
-At the 1976 Summer Olympics in Montreal, Quebec, he won the 200-meter freestyle and was a member of the winning U.S. team in the 4×200-meter freestyle relay, both in world record time.
+Bruce MacFarlane Furniss (born May 27, 1957) is a former American amateur competition swimmer, Olympic double gold medalist, and ten-time world record-holder in four events.
+At the 1976 Summer Olympics in Montreal, Quebec, he won the Men's 200-meter Freestyle and was a member of the winning U.S. team in the Men's 4×200-meter Freestyle Relay, both in world record time.
+Furniss broke ten world and nineteen American records, and won eleven Amateur Athletic Union and six NCAA titles.

+Furniss was a proficient and successful individual medley swimmer, however it was his freestyle technique for which he is most often recognized and remembered.
+Many coaches and swimming experts lauded his "perfect freestyle stroke" and six-beat flutter kick as his best weapon against his much taller and bigger opponents.

 Swimming career

-Furniss broke ten world and nineteen American records, and won eleven Amateur Athletic Union and six NCAA titles.
-He was an integral part of USC's NCAA National Collegiate Championship winning teams of 1976 and 1977.
-While at USC, Furniss was coached by the legendary Peter Daland, who guided the school's men's swimming team to nine National Titles in his 35 years as the school's coach (1957 to 1992).

-High school
+Foothill High School (North Tustin, CA)

 Furniss is a 1975 graduate of Tustin, California's Foothill High School where he was coached by Tom Delong, California Interscholastic Federation's all-time winningest high school swim coach.
-As a Junior at the 1974 CIF-SS Championships, Furniss broke Mark Spitz's National Interscholastic High School Record in the 200-yard Individual Medley and then in 1975 topped the record again.
+As a Junior at the 1974 CIF-SS Championships, Furniss broke Mark Spitz's National Interscholastic High School Record in the 200-yard Individual Medley and then topped the record again at the same championship in 1975.
 Furniss-led teams won the CIF-SS Championship Title in 1972, 1973 and 1974.
-Two of those years, Furniss teamed with Rod Strachan, whom Furniss would later swim with at USC and with whom was a teammate on the 1976 U.S. Olympic Men's Swim Team.
+Two of those years, Furniss teamed with Rod Strachan, whom Furniss would later swim with at USC and with whom he was a teammate on the 1976 U.S. Olympic Men's Swim Team.
 At the 1976 Olympic Games, Strachan would best Bruce's older brother, Steve, winning the Olympic gold medal in the 400-meter Individual Medley in a world record time.

-1976 Olympics
+University of Southern California (Los Angeles, CA)

+Furniss was an integral part of USC's NCAA National Collegiate Championship winning teams of 1976 and 1977.
+While at USC, Furniss was coached by the legendary Peter Daland, who guided the school's men's swimming team to nine National Titles in his 35 years as the school's coach (1957 to 1992).
+During his time at USC, Furniss was one of five Trojans who would make the 1976 twenty-six member Men's USA Olympic Swimming Team (each Olympic Swimming Medalists).
+Joining Furniss was older brother Steve, 1977 James E. Sullivan Award Winner, John Naber, Joe Bottom, and Rod Strachan.

+All four Furniss brothers attended, competed and graduated from USC.
+Each would swim and/or play water polo for the Trojans.
+Both Steve and Bruce shared in the school's 1976 National Team Title, which at the time, was by the largest margin of victory.